How the Data Were Organized

 the overall study, whereas arm-level datasets correspond to each

 specific treatment condition in the study.
-For example, a study might be
+For example, an RCT might be

-classified at the study-level as a psychotherapy study, but at the arm level as
+classified at the study-level as a psychotherapy study and at the arm level as

 having a Prolonged Exposure (PE) arm, a Cognitive Processing Therapy (CPT) arm,